- Duration:

 We provide unlimited bottled water in the tour vehicles, and you are welcome to take water from the vehicle for evenings when not provided in the hotel rooms.
 More expensive bottled water at restaurants is excluded from the tour cost and is for your account, but (again) you can take water from our tour vehicle whenever you want.

 As always, please do inform us if you have any food allergies or other dietary requirements.
 Kindly note, that we cannot guarantee these can be accommodated throughout the tour.
-If you have special requirements/allergies, we kindly ask if you can bring along appropriate/replacement foods.
+Ghana is a rural African country that has extremely limited availability (or none at all) of specialist foods (such as for gluten intolerance etc.).
+If you have special requirements/allergies, we kindly ask if you can bring along appropriate/replacement foods, as it is often impossible to purchase in the country.

 CURRENCY AND MONEY